 1. The first mural we get to see is by French duo Murmure.
 At first view, the work seems like a garbage bag floating in the air.
 The artists want to make passers-by aware of our impact on the environment.
 Looking at the mural from a distance, makes you wonder; is it a garbage bag taking the shape of a bird, or is it a bird taking the shape of a garbage bag?
 For this specific wall, the artists turned around the design, so at least the figure floats in the direction of freedom.
 The brush-painted work makes a beautiful statement without being too pushy.

 2. Around the corner, we find the work from Dourone and Audrey.
-Dourone is inspired by the image a digital movement creates when it crashes, when the image completely changes due to the visibility of pixels.
+Dourone is inspired by the image a digital movement creates when it crashes when the image completely changes due to the visibility of pixels.
 When a moment from seconds ago flows into the moment that follows.
 The work reflects the passing of time in a static image.
 This work is also created with brushes, creating a stunning combination of colors.

-3. Next stop is the outstanding work from Said Kinos.
+3. The next stop is the outstanding work from Said Kinos.
 His work is a metaphor for the visual overkill we get from social media.
 Because there is so much information on the web, it’s almost impossible to read and understand all the letters.
 Said Kinos shows this in his work by picturing fragmented letters where you can’t make words from.
 We love the gradient color in this work.

 4. The third mural of the festival is by Hawain artist Woes, the artist known for his panda’s.
-The story about his work and how he started creating panda’s is inspiring and a nice reminder of how a recognizable style can start.
+The story about his work and how he started creating pandas is inspiring and a nice reminder of how a recognizable style can start.
 Woes’ first panda was created by accident, as he once wanted to make a grizzly bear at a festival but discovered there was no paint available in the colors he wanted to use.
 The grizzly bear turned out looking much more like a panda.
 Due to the enthusiastic reactions, he continued making panda’s and started to learn more about the endangered species.
 Woes figured, that if he were an endangered species, he would be furious.
-He started to give his panda’s the emotions most suitable for their situation.
+He started to give his panda’s emotions most suitable for their situation.
 The panda on his POW!
 WOW! mural reflects the artist himself, as seen by the Hawaiian flowers, the orange had and the pins referring to Woes’ favorite hip-hop artists.